When an Elasticsearch

 Endpoint is still a part of the

 Service, any new connection might fail.
-For more information, see Termination of pods.
+For more information, check Termination of pods.

 Moreover, kube-proxy resynchronizes its rules every 30 seconds by default.
 During that time window of 30 seconds, the terminating Pod IP may still be used when targeting the service.
 Please note the resync operation itself may take some time, especially if kube-proxy is configured to use iptables with a lot of services and rules to apply.